geopython/stetl/examples/top10nl/readme.txt

 (top10-nlextract.sh is here for testing/comparing with the existing ETL via nlextract.nl).

+top10extract.py is a simple wrapper to test if we can keep the same commandline parameters when using sETL for Top10-extract (see www.nlextract.nl).

 To test: a PostGIS database named top10nl with same user/pw needs to exist.
 Data will be written in the schema "test".